You can have as many cross-team collaboration techniques as you have teams.

 Then, how can you create a framework that transcends the restrictions of traditional teams and helps you grow your business in times of uncertainty?

 Cross-functional teams with freelancers are an excellent solution to your teamwork pains.
-Let’s take a deep dive into how to use cross-team collaboration to your advantage.

 Cross-functional teams collaborate between themselves in the scope of a larger organization to bring a joint goal to fruition.